 The roles of Valedictorian and Salutatorian are honoured positions serving as the representative voice of the graduating class.
-Each year, administration and faculty choose the valedictorian and salutatorian.
-The valedictorian and salutatorian is a student with good academic standing who has contributed to the life of the school in many ways.
+Grade 12 students may submit applications (see Awards section-page 22).
+The valedictorian and salutatorian is an outstanding student with good academic standing who has contributed to the life of the school in many ways.
 The valedictorian and salutatorian must have their speeches approved by the grade twelve homeroom teacher by the beginning of June.